viviann224/Hangman-Game/README.md

 Hangman was created to showcase the use of JavaScript, CSS, and HTML skills to provide a game for the user to enjoy dynamic visual interactions when played.

 **PREREQUISITES**:
--Google Chrome Internet Browser
+- Google Chrome Internet Browser
--JavaScript enabled on Google Chrome
+- JavaScript enabled on Google Chrome
--Access to Google Font packages
+- Access to Google Font packages
--CDN support on Bootstrap
+- CDN support on Bootstrap
--Perfered viewing in English language :us:
+- Perfered viewing in English language :us:

 **HOW TO PLAY**:
 The game starts when the page is loaded.
 There is a secret word that is autopopulated with dashes, "-", for the user to guess the word.
 Before typing a letter from the keyboard, it is useful to look at the "HINT" on the center left side of the page.